Wourly/Convertor-preview/README.md

 This preview repository presents Convertor.tsx as a file with main app component, functions.tsx shares code for both Convertor and Questor and tokenizer.tsx, which is the beggining of parsing process.

-Additional info: between Convertor.tsx and tokenizer.tsx there is parser, that generates all output for Convertor and "Convertion processor" module, that filters only some errors at the one time (for readability) and presents simpler connection between parser and convertor.
+Additional info: between Convertor.tsx and tokenizer.tsx there is parser, that generates all output for Convertor and "Convertion processor" module, that filters only some errors at one time (for readability) and presents simpler connection between parser and convertor.
 Parser is both quite complex for description and is very versatile, so I keep code for myself.

+### 👨‍💻 Developer Notes

+Convertor is written in **React + TypeScript**.
+The core logic relies on a tokenizer and parser that analyze structured text into a question model.
+A central reducer manages state, supporting real-time validation and transformation into JSON output.

+Questor (the quiz player) is currently built in Vanilla JS and is being rewritten in TS to align with Convertor.

+While the parser is robust and modular, its full source code is not included here — the focus is on showcasing input, output, and integration logic via the files:
+- `Convertor.tsx` – main component with reducer & UI
+- `functions.ts` – shared utilities
+- `tokenizer.ts` – initial parsing logic